Back to Blog

 The evaluation needs to actually be comprehensive:

 Baseline testing.
 Full hormone panel including sex hormones (estradiol, progesterone, testosterone, SHBG, DHEA-S, FSH/LH where relevant), thyroid panel as above, adrenal markers (cortisol timing, DHEA-S), metabolic markers (fasting insulin, A1C), lipid panel with particle analysis, vitamin D, and inflammatory markers.
 Not just TSH and estradiol.
+(What an executive-level physical actually includes for the broader cardiovascular and metabolic picture.)

 Symptom-correlated interpretation.
 Lab values get interpreted in the context of your symptoms, history, and life stage.
 Population reference ranges don't always apply to the individual patient, particularly in perimenopause.